flare-foundation/governance-proposals/FIP/FIP_9.md

 3. _How will I know how much `$FLR` I have and how do I wrap and delegate it?_

     `$FLR` emissions eligibility and quantity will be visible via dApps and the [Flare Portal](https://portal.flare.network/).
-    To check, connect to the Portal using the same wallet address you used to participate participate in dApps on Flare mainnet.
+    To check, connect to the Portal using the same wallet address you used to participate in dApps on Flare mainnet.

     The Portal may be used to claim emissions, at which point FlareDrop rewards will begin to accrue.
     The Portal may also be used to redeem emissions for `$FLR`, whereby the full amount of `$FLR` may be redeemed with a 50% penalty according to the elapsed time of the linear 12-month vesting schedule.